 8 }

-9}The following tiny server simulates those core methods.
-It is not an MCP networking library; it exposes the message shape so you can see which state belongs to the protocol.
+9}This tiny server simulates those core methods.
+It's not an MCP networking library; it exposes the message shape so you can see which state belongs to the protocol.

 1from __future__ import annotations